 - Once the internal temperature has reached 165°F and the skin is crispy and to your liking (consider broiling for a few minutes at the end) take it out and let rest for a few minutes.

 - How to cut the chicken in half: Place the chicken breast side up.
-Cut with a heavy, large knife (such as a butcher knife) right across the middle of the bird in one firm, measured, decisive motion, breaking the rib cage and driving the knife all the way down.
+Cut with a heavy, large sharp knife (such as a butcher knife) right across the middle of the bird in one firm, measured, decisive motion, breaking the rib cage and driving the knife all the way down through the collar bone.
 Support with one hand as shown above.

 How Long to Roast a Chicken?